Wendy1004/TaxCalculator/README.md

 # Tax Calculator

-This is a quick calculator that allows users to enter a gross salary package and a pay frequency, and then display a breakdown of this salary and what their pay will be.
+This is a quick calculator that allows users to enter a gross salary package and a pay frequency, and then display a breakdown of this salary and what their pay package will be.

 ## Usage

-Enter your gross salary package.
-For example: 65000 Then enter your pay frequency (W for weekly, F for fortnightly, M for monthly).
+- Enter your gross salary package.
+For example: 65000
+- Then enter your pay frequency (W for weekly, F for fortnightly, M for monthly).
 For example: M

 You will see your monthly packet as below: